sfarrens/sfof/docs/readme.md

 The input ASCII file can contain any number of columns, but the code expects to find the right ascension and declination of the galaxies in columns 2 and 3 respectively.
-Additionally, if the resulting pieces are to be used as inputs for the main code then the the input should adhere to the same format as that for the main code (see [above](#main_input)).
+Additionally, if the resulting pieces are to be used as inputs for the Main code then the the input should adhere to the same format as that for the Main code (see [above](#main_input)).

 **Ouput Format**